Associate of Science in Medical Assisting Degree

 If you are planning on becoming a medical assistant, there are two main paths to follow: an associate’s degree or a certificate program.
 While both are considered to be “medical assistant” programs, they differ in the amount of time required to complete them, as well as the overall cost and training that you will receive.
 Diploma not certificate program

 Associate’s Degree: An associate’s degree program in medical assisting is typically completed in two years.
 The theory is increased for the Associate degree and often includes more coursework on topics such as legal issues in healthcare and medical ethics.
 Our program includes assisting learning English Composition and Business communication skills, anatomy, and psychology in the workforce.

 In addition to classroom instruction, many associate’s degree programs offer an internship or clinical experience that gives you hands-on experience working with patients in real-world settings under supervision from qualified professionals.

 A certificate program takes less time than an associate’s degree because it does not require as many credits for completion.
 Typically, these programs take one year or less to complete and provide training that focuses on specific skills needed for entry-level positions within the healthcare industry (such as taking vital signs or performing basic lab work).
 In some cases, programs may be offered online so students.

-Begin your Journey
+Begin your Journey with CMVC!

 Ready to start your journey of obtaining your degree?
 Contact Compu-Med Vocational today!
 Begin your journey in the medical field and make a difference in those in need daily.